qaalabs/DE5M4/docs/day2/source-control/index.md

 ## Source control programs

 Besides Git, several other version control systems (VCS) can be used for managing versions of files and codebases.
-These can be broadly categorized into **distributed** and **centralised** systems:
+These can be broadly categorised into **distributed** and **centralised** systems:

 ### Distributed Version Control Systems (DVCS)